Hollis E. Roberts: Accomplishments

 1983 was big year for both Roberts and the Choctaw.
 Roberts proposed a new constitution to the Choctaw people.
 A major component of this new constitution was the removal of blood quantum for tribal membership, which effectively increased the number of members of the Choctaw tribe.
 The new constitution did not come without controversy; while there was no minimum blood quantum for tribal membership, there was an enforced blood quantum of ¼ to be elected to tribal office.
 Additionally, women were given the right to vote with the new constitution.
 This new constitution was voted in 2,253 to 780 on July 9, 1983.
-As chief, it was Roberts job to appoint tribal judges.
+Aside from minimal adjustmentsm the Choctaw Constitution remains in force as of 2023.
+As chief, it was Roberts' job to appoint tribal judges.
 In 1983 Roberts appointed Juanita Jefferson, the first female Choctaw judge.
 Roberts was reelected in 1983.

-1992 was another big year: in '92 the Choctaw, Cherokee, Chickasaw, and Seminole tribes signed a compact with State of Oklahoma.
+1992 was another big year, where the Choctaw, Cherokee, Chickasaw, and Seminole tribes signed a compact with State of Oklahoma.
 This compact equates to Indians paying a fee to the federal government each year instead of paying taxes on tobacco products sold to non-natives on their reservations.
 The result was that the Choctaw paid 75% less to the federal government and were thus able to increase their profit on products sold on the reservations.

 Roberts worked to improve health standards, increase the tribe's population, and promote a healthy economy.
 During his time in charge, tuberculosis and infant mortality rates among the Choctaw decreased dramatically.
 Roberts effectively used his influence and abilities to negotiate federal funding and to set up programs for his people.

 Under his reign, the Choctaw Nation improved health standards, saw an increase in population, and set forth intensive economic growth campaigns.
-Today many view Roberts as a criminal, but in his heyday many also viewed him as a charismatic politician who brought much needed change to the Choctaw.